What The Fuck Just Happened Today?

 -MATT

 PS – Can't afford to support my work financially?
 That's okay!
 Share WTF Just Happened Today? with friends, family, and colleagues.
-It's a free gesture that has a big impact, strengthens our collective voice, and contributes to a well-informed community.
+It's a free gesture that has a big impact and contributes to a well-informed community.

 Still not convinced?
-Here's what the smartest people on the Internet are saying about What The Fuck Just Happened Today:
+Here's what some smart people on the Internet are saying about What The Fuck Just Happened Today?:

 Can I send you a check?
 Yes!
-Please make it payable to Matt Kiser (I can't cash checks made out to WTF Just Happened Today?).
 My physical address is: WTF Just Happened Today?
 505 Broadway E #211, Seattle, WA 98102 USA

 How do I login to my membership account?
 If you're on the Memberful platform (most members are), you can sign-in here.
 If you're on DonorBox, this is your sign-in page.
 And, if you're a Patreon member, here you go.